-The Department of Customs and Excise may seize goods infringing intellectual property rights (including patent infringement) in accordance with the provisions of the Control of the Movement of Goods Infringing Intellectual Property Rights Law No. 133(I)/2006 and in line with Council Regulation (EC) No. 1383/2003 of 22 July 2003, now replaced by Regulation (EU) No. 608/2013.
+The Department of Customs and Excise may seize goods infringing intellectual property rights (including patent infringement) in accordance with the provisions of the Control of the Movement of Goods Infringing Intellectual Property Rights Law No. 133(1)/2006 and Council Regulation (EC) No. 1383/2003 of 22 July 2003.